apache/nuttx/configs/README.txt

     (2) to generate include/nuttx/config.h which is included by most C files in the system.

+appconfig -- This is another configuration file that is specific to the application.
+This file is copied into the application build directory when NuttX is configured.
+See ../apps/README.txt for further details.

+setenv.sh -- This is a script that you can include that will be installed at the toplevel of the directory structure and can be sourced to set any necessary environment variables.
+You will most likely have to customize the default setenv.sh script in order for it to work correctly in your environment.

+Configuration Variables
+^^^^^^^^^^^^^^^^^^^^^^^

+Note.
+This section is deprecated.
+Documentation of NuttX configuration is now provided in a separate, auto-generated Configuration Variable Document.
+That configuration variable document is generated using the kconfig2html tool.
+That tool analyzes the NuttX Kconfig files and generates the HTML document.
+As a consequence, this file may not be present at any given time but can be regenerated following the instructions in tools directory README file.

 The following variables are recognized by the build (you may also include architecture/board-specific settings).

   Architecture selection: